How to Select the Right Certified Nursing Assistant Classes near Fort Smith Arkansas

-The Job of a Nursing Assistant
+The Duties of a Certified Nursing Assistant

 - Furnishing basic care to patients

 - Measuring patient's vital signs